mwwoodworth/myroofgenius-app/README.md

 ```

 Continuous integration runs these commands using the Node and Python workflows under `.github/workflows` whenever you push or open a pull request.

+## Deployment

+1. Create a project on **Vercel** and link this repository.
+2. Add the environment variables listed in [docs/vercel-env.md](docs/vercel-env.md) to the project settings.
+3. Deploying the `main` branch will build the Next.js frontend and the Python backend.
+The `vercel.json` file rewrites any request matching `/api/*` to the appropriate backend function.
+4. Subsequent pushes to `main` automatically trigger new Vercel deployments.